 If splitting the edit pane once isn’t enough, simply repeat the process and split it again – giving you 3 edit panes!

-To restore the edit space to the original (single) pane, you may click on the "x" icon to close the tab, or you may drag the file tab back to the 1st edit pane.
+To restore the edit space to the original (single) pane, simply drag the file tab back to the 1st edit pane.

-When the mouse is positioned on the horizontal scroll bar, you will see a light shading in the area in which the file will be displayed:
+When the mouse is positioned on the horizontal scroll bar, you will see a faint rectangle drawn around the editor.

 The window will split horizontally when you release the mouse.